- Strategic Growth Plan - Transportation Investments for Mobility

 The historic Arroyo Seco Parkway was listed in the National Register of Historic Places in February 2011, designated a National Scenic Byway by the U.S. Secretary of Transportation in 2002, and designated a National Historic Civil Engineering Landmark in 1999 by the American Society of Engineers.

-Corridor Partnership Plan (CPP) - NEW
+Corridor Partnership Plan (CPP) - Initial Report

 - HISTORIC ARROYO SECO PARKWAY CORRIDOR PARTNERSHIP PLAN (PDF 86mbs)